GCSE Options Additional Guidance

 - It is never too early to think about long-term career plans or higher education goals, and students should start to research entry requirements and training that may be involved.
 It is worth checking entry requirements for future courses carefully, as some careers and courses will specify certain qualifications and may ask for specific grades.

-Many young people will have no firm career plans in Year 8 when they choose their subjects for Key Stage 4.
+Many young people will have no firm career plans when they choose their subjects for Key Stage 4.
 Even so, it is important for students to start thinking about subjects that might affect their choices after their GCSEs and A Levels.

 In general, whichever subjects students choose for Key Stage 4, there will still be a range of options open to them after Year 11.
 However, for some A Level courses, such as Maths, Languages or the Sciences, students will need to have achieved a certain grade in the same subject at GCSE in order to continue with the subject at A Level.
 Furthermore, some university courses will specify certain GCSE grades in their entry